Energy-based model

-An energy-based model (EBM) (also called Canonical Ensemble Learning or Learning via Canonical Ensemble – CEL and LCE, respectively) is an application of canonical ensemble formulation from statistical physics for learning from data.
-The approach prominently appears in generative artificial intelligence.
+An energy-based model (EBM), also called Canonical Ensemble Learning (CEL) or Learning via Canonical Ensemble (LCE), is an application of canonical ensemble formulation from statistical physics for learning from data.
+The approach prominently appears in generative AI.

 EBMs provide a unified framework for many probabilistic and non-probabilistic approaches to such learning, particularly for training graphical and other structured models.

 An EBM learns the characteristics of a target dataset and generates a similar but larger dataset.
 EBMs detect the latent variables of a dataset and generate new datasets with a similar distribution.

 Energy-based generative neural networks is a class of generative models, which aim to learn explicit probability distributions of data in the form of energy-based models, the energy functions of which are parameterized by modern deep neural networks.

 Boltzmann machines are a special form of energy-based models with a specific parametrization of the energy.